-\begin{itemize} \item \textbf{Explicit Style-Content Disentanglement.} In this strategy, the TST models adopted an explicit text replacement approach to generate text of a target style.
-For instance, Li et al. \cite{li2018delete} first explicitly identify parts of the text that is associated with the original style and then replace them with new phrases associated with the target style.
-The text with the replaced new phrases is then inputted into a Seq2Seq model to generate a fluent text in the target style.
-Details of the techniques applied to disentangle content and style will be explicitly discussed in Section \ref{sec:tax-explicit} \item \textbf{Implicit Style-Content Disentanglement.} To disentangle style and content in text implicitly, TST models aim first to learn the content and style latent representations of a given text.
-Subsequently, the original text's content latent representation is combined with the latent representation of the target style to generate a new text in the target style.
-Multiple techniques such as back-translation, adversarial learning, and controllable generation have been proposed to disentangle the content and style latent representations. \item \textbf{Without Style-Content Disentanglement.} Recent studies have suggested that it is difficult to judge the quality of text style and content disentanglement and the disentanglement is also unnecessary for TST \cite{lampleSSDRB19}.
-Therefore, newer TST studies explored performing TST without disentangling the text's style and content.
-Techniques such as adversarial learning, controllable generation, reinforcement learning, probabilistic modeling, and pseudo-parallel corpus have been applied to perform TST without disentanglement of the text's content and style. \end{itemize}
+\begin{itemize} \item \textbf{Explicit Style-Content Disentanglement.} In this strategy, TST models adopt a straightforward text replacement approach to generate texts of a target style.
+For example, Li et al. \cite{li2018delete} first explicitly identified parts of the text that are associated with the original style and then replaced them with new phrases associated with the target style.
+The text with the new replaced phrases was then fed into a Seq2Seq model to generate a fluent text sequence in the target style.
+Details of the techniques applied to disentangle content and style will be explicitly discussed in Section \ref{sec:tax-explicit}. \item \textbf{Implicit Style-Content Disentanglement.} To disentangle style and content in text implicitly, TST models aim first to learn the latent representations of content and style of a given text sequence.
+Subsequently, the original text's content latent representation is combined with the latent representation of the target style to generate new text in the target style.
+Multiple techniques such as back-translation, adversarial learning, and controllable generation \cite{shen2017style,zhao2018adversarially,fu2018style,prabhumoye2018style,hu2017toward} have been proposed to disentangle latent representations in content and style. \item \textbf{Without Style-Content Disentanglement.} Recent studies have suggested that it is difficult to judge the quality of text style and content disentanglement, and disentanglement is also unnecessary for TST \cite{lampleSSDRB19}.
+Therefore, more recent research explored performing TST without disentangling the text's style and content.
+Techniques such as adversarial learning, controllable generation, reinforcement learning, probabilistic modeling, and /red{pseudo-parallel corpus constructing} \cite{lampleSSDRB19,dai2019style,li2019domain,luo2019dual,He2020A} have been applied to perform TST without disentanglement of the text's content and style. \end{itemize}